19 Common Payroll Mistakes You Should Avoid When Paying Your Workers

 Even though it seems pretty easy, you can make a lot of mistakes when paying your workers.
-To ensure a healthy and productive work environment as a payroll provider, you’ll want to avoid making these payroll mistakes.
+To ensure a healthy and productive work environment as a payroll manager, you’ll want to avoid making these 19 most common payroll mistakes.

 1. Miscalculating the payroll or paying the wrong amount